 The Code Coverage Analyzer scans the output .cc files, and outputs an HTML report to ease the analysis of methods coverage.
-The HTML report is available in a folder named htmlReport in the same folder as the .cc files.
+The HTML report is available in a folder named htmlReport in the same folder as the .cc files generated by enabling the Code Coverage option.

-Fig. 47: Code Coverage Analyzer Process
+Fig. 51: Code Coverage Analyzer Process